ColbyEcology/BI382_2018_Spring/index.md

 ---

 ### Course description
 Ecological Modelling is a course that is designed to help students learn theory and methods in mathematical, computational, and statistical ecology.
-Collectively, these types quantitative approaches are central to the science of ecology for understanding, predicting, and inferring ecological patterns and processes.
-Both classic and contemporary topics will be covered, with an emphasis on using modern tools to analyze and communicate theory and data.
+Collectively, these types quantitative approaches are central to the science of ecology for understanding, predicting, and making inferences about ecological patterns and processes.
+Both classic and contemporary topics will be covered, with an emphasis on using modern tools to analyze and present theory and data.

 * Mathematical aspects of the course will cover traditional theory of simple analytical models.
 * Computational aspects of the course will cover the implementation and analysis of more complex models